ManuelPeinado/GlassActionBar/README.md

 Or browse the [source code of the sample application][3] for a complete example of use.

-Please keep in mind that the code of the library is not fully optimized at the moment, and won't probably work smoothly in old devices.
-Future versions of the library will hopefully fix this.

 Including in your project
 -------------------------